Trusted

 Social media is one avenue that scammers use to collect personal information on you.

-Scammers can gather information from your social media profiles on various social networks.
-If your birth date and mother’s maiden name form part of your security questions, a hacker can get this information from your Facebook profile.
+Scammers can gather information from your social media profiles on various networks.
+For example, if your birth date and mother’s maiden name are part of your security questions, a hacker can get this information from your Facebook profile.

 They will then use this information to carry out a SIM swap and transfer your digital assets to their wallets.
 Therefore, it’s important to ensure that you share as little personal information online as possible.